The Sky Tonight

 The two clusters in Taurus, the Pleiades and the Hyades, are known as Open Clusters or Galactic Clusters.
 The name 'open cluster' refers to the fact that the stars in the cluster are grouped together, but not as tightly as in globular clusters (see below).
 The stars appear to be loosely arranged, and this is partly due to the fact that the cluster is relatively close to us, i.e. within our galaxy, hence the alternate name, 'galactic cluster'.
 These clusters are generally formed from the condensation of gas in a nebula into stars, and some are relatively young.

 The photograph below shows a typical open cluster, M7*.
-It lies in the constellation Scorpius, just below the scorpion's sting.
-It lies in the direction of our galaxy's centre.
+It lies in the constellation Scorpius, just below the scorpion's sting, in the direction of our galaxy's centre.
 The cluster itself is the group of white stars in the centre of the field.
 Its distance is about 380 parsecs or 1240 light years.
+M7 is visible tonight.

 Galactic Cluster M7 in Scorpius